Theo-Panella/BastionHost_Project/ACL_Subnets_beggining.md

 ## ⚠️ IMPORTANT ⚠️
  - We are talking about ACL (StateLess comunication)
  - See the advice in the end of the document
+ - In this case i gave to the ACL the possibility for all the traffic, but it's not the more secure way, if you will do a compony aplication, try to study the protocols that will be use in this network and specify for the minimum ways of traffic

 ## 🖧 ACL-SubNet_A: